 How do I batch upload feedback file attachments to the Grade Centre for assignments submitted online?

-The Advanced Assignment Tool (aka Batch Upload Tool) in Blackboard enables you to batch upload feedback file attachments to the Grade Centre for assignments submitted online.
+The Advanced Assignment Tool (aka Batch Upload Tool) in Blackboard enables you to batch upload feedback file attachments to the Grade Centre for individual assignments submitted online.
+It is not recommended using the tool at this time for batch uploading feedback for group assignments.
 (It can also be used for downloading student papers for bulk upload to Turnitin).

 You will also need to enable the tool the first time it is used in each of your Blackboard sites by: